 There has been a building spree all over Florida for a couple of years.
 Ground-up development is still strong, new starts are strong, and developers are continuing to execute on builds they’ve started.
 That hasn’t changed.

 While new construction is strong, builders are still well behind the demand curve.
 Single-family and multi-family housing are both being added to the inventory and will continue to be added to the housing inventory for the foreseeable future.
-Because of the increase in supply and downward pressure on home prices, Evans is watching the market pivot from a seller’s market, where it was at three months ago, to a buyer’s market where will be likely be by the end of the year.
+Because of the increase in supply and downward pressure on home prices, Evans is watching the market pivot from a seller’s market, where it was three months ago, to a buyer’s market which will likely be by the end of the year.

 The Florida Rental Market Remains Strong